 Reach for this book when your child is grappling with the heavy weight of a secret or the temptation to take a shortcut that has spiraled out of control.
 It is a powerful tool for the child who feels overwhelmed by expectations and believes their mistakes are too big to be forgiven.
 Through the lens of Japanese folklore, the story follows Melony, who accidentally unleashes a dangerous spirit after wishing for an easy way out of her problems.
 Melony's journey is a beautiful exploration of cultural identity and the pressure of being a good daughter.
 It moves from the suffocating feeling of guilt to the empowering realization that honesty and courage are the only ways to set things right.
 Middle schoolers will find a mirror for their own social and academic pressures, while parents will appreciate the story's emphasis on family bonds and the necessity of owning one's actions.
 It is a perfect choice for fostering a growth mindset and open communication about the mistakes we all make.

-The book deals with cultural alienation and the fear of disappointing elders.
+The story involves a character struggling with the pressure to meet family expectations, which leads to increased anxiety and a feeling of isolation.
 The approach is metaphorical, using monsters to represent internal shame.
 It is secular but deeply rooted in Shinto-influenced folklore.
 The resolution is hopeful and realistic, emphasizing that while the magic is gone, the work of rebuilding trust remains.

 A 10-year-old who feels like they are living a double life: the 'perfect' student or child their parents see, and the messy, mistake-prone human they feel like inside.
 It is for the child who is afraid that being honest will make people love them less.

-Read cold, though parents should be aware of a few scenes involving 'soul-stealing' that might be creepy for sensitive younger readers.
+Read cold, though parents should be aware that scenes depicting characters' personalities being stolen might be frightening for sensitive younger readers due to the descriptions of empty eyes and the unsettling loss of memory.
 No specific content warnings are needed for the 8-12 age group.
 A parent might notice their child becoming unusually withdrawn, being 'too perfect,' or catching them in a small lie that seems to cause the child an outsized amount of distress.

 Younger readers (8-9) will focus on the 'monster hunt' and the magic.
-Older readers (11-12) will deeply resonate with the themes of cultural identity, the burden of excellence, and the complexity of the grandmother-granddaughter relationship.
+Older readers (11-12) may connect with Melony's struggle to balance her family's traditions with her own desires, the burden of excellence, and the complexity of the grandmother-granddaughter relationship.

-It masterfully blends contemporary middle-school angst with authentic Japanese mythology, moving beyond surface-level 'diversity' to explore the specific psychological toll of the 'model minority' myth through a fantasy lens.
+It masterfully blends contemporary middle-school angst with authentic Japanese mythology, exploring the psychological toll of the 'model minority' myth through a fantasy lens. """

 Melony Yoshimura is a girl who hates being 'the good kid' and feels the constant pressure of her Japanese heritage and family expectations.
 When she accidentally breaks a precious family heirloom, she makes a wish on a paper crane to undo the damage.
 However, the wish is granted by an Amanojaku, a trickster demon, who begins to wreak havoc and steal the 'souls' or personalities of those Melony loves.
 Melony must navigate Japanese folklore, bridge the gap with her traditional grandmother, and find the integrity to admit her mistake to stop the monster.